 Thinley’s Druk Phuensum Tshogpa government won power in Bhutan’s first democratic election in 2008 and heads to the polls again next year.

 He said the crisis highlighted the need to focus once more on the happiness index, which uses nine criteria: psychological well-being, ecology, health, education, culture, living standards, use of time, community vitality and good governance.

 Despite its boom, Bhutan remains one of the world’s least developed and poorest nations, where 70 percent of 700,000 people live on subsistence farming.
-But economic growth led to a surge in imports of industrial and consumer goods from neighboring India.
+But economic growth led to a surge in imports of industrial and consumer goods from neighbouring India.

 Almost one in eight of the 65,000 vehicles on its roads were imported last year.

 Thinley said the cost of importing fuel to keep these cars on the roads wiped out the earnings that Bhutan made from its major industry, selling hydro-electric power to India.

 “The revenue we earn from exporting clean energy is the same as the cost for the dirty fuel that we import from India,” he said, sipping Bhutan’s traditional butter-and-salt tea in a timber-clad room dominated by portraits of Bhutan’s five kings.